openingtree/openingtree/Testplan.md

  * Turn off wifi mid download
  * Try chess.com user `TheZahlen`. console log should show one game fails parsing should not break entire UI
  * Try `alireza2003` console log should show one game fails parsing should not break entire UI
+ * Try clicking load and export button without entering a username.
+Error message should show

 ## Tracking
 Make sure tracking events are logged for the following